eliothxchan/Chan-and-Professor-A-Lecture-Note-Series/3A Computer Engineering/ECE380/README.md

 Known mistakes in Winter 2008 Final (Should actually be labelled Fall 2008, I just saw December and wrote Winter out of habit lol):

 Question 1c) Angle at w = infinity should be -180 degrees because each of the imaginary poles provides a phase of 90 degrees.
 The correct plot has the direction in the reverse from what's drawn.
+Ignore the "line needs to come out/come in" portions - those aren't technically correct.
+What I meant is that the point wih magnitude 0.0066 needs to be at 180 degrees in reference to the origin.

 Question 3) I SWITCHED THE ORDER OF THE POLES AND ZEROS BY ACCIDENT